mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 treason and murder.
 Zhodani believe that any individual who commits such a crime must be insane and sentences for insane crimes call for re-education until the insanity is cured.
-Sometimes the offender’s personality must be rebuilt and, in rare instances, an execution will be ordered if the individual appears incurable.
+Sometimes the offender's personality must be rebuilt and, in rare instances, an execution will be ordered if the individual appears incurable.